Learn more about the fawn or cinnamon coat color in Chow Chows.

 The A locus is responsible for the basic distribution of colors in a pattern.

-A sable pattern (Ay/-) gives a predominantly solid phaeomelanic coat with little black hair tipping.
+A clear sable pattern (Ay/-) gives a predominantly solid red coat with only minimal sabling.

 K Locus

 The wild-type K locus (ky/ky) does not affect coat color.
-It just enables normal pattern expression.
+It just enables normal A locus expression.

 E Locus

 The E locus wild type (E/-) does not affect coat color.
-It just enables normal pattern expression
+It just enables normal A locus expression

-Some Chows keep a dark mask, the might have an Em variant.
+Some Chows keep a dark mask into adulthood, they might have an Em variant.

 red